nikkola01/bede-llm-workflows/docs/running_server.md

 # Run a vLLM OpenAI-compatible server from your Apptainer image on Bede GH nodes

 This guide shows how to start a **vLLM server** from an existing `.sif` image using Slurm on Bede GH nodes.
-It keeps things honest: the server runs **on the compute node**, not on your laptop, and reaching it usually requires **being on the same node** (or using SSH tunnelling / port forwarding via the HPC login path, if allowed).
+The server runs **on the compute node**, not on your laptop, and reaching it usually requires **being on the same node** (or using SSH tunnelling / port forwarding via the HPC login path, if allowed).

 For first tests, we’ll use the `ghtest` partition (short jobs) and a small public model.